Jamu in Java: Lessons From The Grandmothers of Indonesia

 They gawk at me, waiting for me to drink the potion.
 I dart a look at the little old lady whose expertise has rewarded me this treat and she grins slyly, a rotten arch of teeth rocking in her gums.
 What the hell, I think, and knock back the liquid as if it were a long, bitter shot of tequila.

-This was my first introduction to the weird and wonderful world of Jamu (Indonesian traditional medicine) – 1300 years of herb-smashing and pestle-pummeling passed down the generations through hand-scrawled recipes and candle-lit exorcisms (well, that’s how I imagine it at least).
+This was my first introduction to the weird and wonderful world of Jamu (traditional medicine in Indonesia) – 1300 years of herb-smashing and pestle-pummeling passed down the generations through hand-scrawled recipes and candle-lit exorcisms (well, that’s how I imagine it at least).

 Yogyakarta city market